sailorgeoffrey/harvest_invoicer/readme.md

     invoicer 202504  # Generate invoice for April 2025
     invoicer --preview  # Preview invoice for last month

+:bulb: Tip: Create a cronjob to run it on the first of every month and you will always have last month's invoice done.

 ## Uninstall

 If you want to uninstall the development version:

     pip uninstall invoicer

-## Tip

-Create a cronjob to run it on the first of every month without an arg, and you will always have last month's invoice done.